-Chicago apartment search is highly seasonal - the vast majority of people move from April to September.
-There a few reasons for this, but the primary ones are (1) new college grads starting jobs, (2) students moving to/within Chicago, and (3) good weather.
-Amazingly, not many people want to move to Chicago in January.
+The typical apartment search is highly seasonal – the vast majority of people move from April to September.
+There a few reasons for this, but the primary ones are:

 Because of this, apartment pricing drops anywhere between 15 to 20% from July to January.
 This means a $2,100/month unit in July might cost $1,800 in January.
 This would save you $3,600 on a 12 month lease.

-Takeaway: Chicago apartment search is highly seasonal and pricing drops dramatically in winter.
-If there's any way you can time your move or find a temporary option over the summer, consider waiting until the winter to sign a long-term lease.
+Takeaway: The typical apartment search is highly seasonal and pricing drops dramatically in winter.
+If there’s any way you can time your move or find a temporary option over the summer, consider waiting until the winter to sign a long-term lease.

 5. Why Does Price Vary by Lease Term?